pandoc-crossref is a pandoc filter for numbering figures, equations, tables and cross-references to them.

 Not currently supported with LaTeX output

-If you want to reference some section by a pre-defined label instead of
+If you want to reference some object by a pre-defined label instead of

 , like this:

-This label will be used instead of section number in chapters
+This label will be used instead of a number in chapters

 Note that with chapters